ServiceNow

 Click **Submit**, then navigate to the newly-created user.

-At the bottom, select the **Roles** tab, then **Edit..** Add the following roles:
+At the bottom, select the **Roles** tab, then **Edit...** Add the roles for the path you're following.

 Click **Save** to apply these changes and return to the user page.